jentery/mdia200v5/worksheet3.md

 A true clue helps players solve a puzzle.
 A red herring misleads or distracts them from solving the puzzle.
 You are welcome to add any other elements you wish as long as you include all the elements above.

 Be sure to attach all the media for your clues to your response.
-That way, we can access them and try your puzzle ourselves!
+That way, we can access them and try the puzzle ourselves!

 ## Assessment